-Marijuana arrests are the engine driving the U.S. war on drugs.
-Nearly half of all drug arrests each year are for marijuana-related offenses, the overwhelming majority of which are for personal possession.
-These arrests fall disproportionately on blacks and Latinos, although whites consume marijuana at the same rate or higher.
+These arrests fall disproportionately on blacks and Latinos, even though white people use marijuana at similar rates.
 Many of those who are arrested are saddled with a criminal conviction that can make it difficult or impossible to vote, obtain educational loans, get a job, secure housing, or even adopt a child.
 Additionally, the huge number of marijuana arrests each year usurps scarce law enforcement, criminal justice, and treatment resources at enormous cost to U.S. taxpayers.

 The Drug Policy Alliance works to reduce the number of marijuana related arrests and associated penalties through crafting and advocating for legislation removing or reducing criminal penalties, initiatives making marijuana arrests the lowest law enforcement priority, and community based policy changes.